OscarSavolainenDR/R2SALeads/README.md

 # R2SA Leads Website
 A website I made for real-estate analysis.
 It webscrapes publicly availably to-rent listings and calculates their profitability as STLs based on surrounding comparables.
 It summarizes all of the results per listing that one can filter through, and provides a downloadable `.csv` file per listing with the full analysis per listing.

-I don't really work on this anymore, but if anyone wants to grab it and use it as the basis for anything, go ahead!
+I don't really work on this actively anymore, but if anyone wants to grab it and use it as the basis for anything, go ahead!

 ## Frontend
 The front-end is built in React and Tailwind CSS, based off of the Elstar template.
 It is fully integrated with Stripe payment APIs to take payments (btw, Stripe has the best API documentation I have ever seen).